-The good news is that both smartphone operating systems are excellent.
-They have far more in common than divides them, but there are some important differences that you’ll want to consider.
-We’re going to pit Android vs. iOS in several categories here and pick a winner for each one.
+That’s some serious dominance by the two biggest players, and the good news is that both smartphone operating systems are excellent.
+They have quite a bit in common with each other, but there are some important differences you’ll want to consider when you’re trying to decide between these twin giants.
+We’re going to pit Android against iOS in several categories here and pick a winner for each one.

 Let’s start with a look at the numbers.
 This is roughly how many apps you’ll find in the Google Play Store and the Apple App Store:

 - iOS apps: 1.82 million

 However, numbers aren’t the best metric because most of us only use a handful of apps, and the most popular ones are available on both platforms.
 Traditionally, iOS has been a more lucrative platform for developers, so there has been a tendency for new apps to appear there first, but that’s changing as Android’s market share continues to grow.
 In the U.S., iOS still leads the way, but developers elsewhere are increasingly targeting Android first.

 Luckily, both operating systems have been taking more precautions when it comes to malicious apps and spyware, making apps safer to download than ever.

 The Play Store still has a higher percentage of free apps than the App Store.
 But the best mobile games still land on iOS first — and they don’t always come to Android, even if Android has plenty of great games.
 Ultimately, quality beats quantity, and so this is a narrow win for iOS.

 It’s difficult to organize millions of apps and games, and neither Google’s Play Store or Apple’s App Store does it perfectly.
 Overall, we think Apple’s App Store provides a better browsing experience on your phone and does a better job with curated recommendations.
 The Play Store is easier to search and you can queue and install apps from the web browser on your PC or laptop.